MorningLightMountain713/FluxDaneNginx/readme.md

 ### Step two

 Generate an auth key with the `Keeper`.
 This stores the private key in your secure area, then gives you the address - this is passed into the FluxApp at runtime, this allows the FluxApp to validate via message signing that we are indeed who we say we are.
-This is far superior to any souce address based validation.
+This is far superior to any source address based validation.
 Run:

 ```
 > fluxvault keeper keys create